fsan/docker_flask_nginx/README.md

 ## TODO:
 - Need to start NGINX and uWSGI as services and should not need start at ENTRYPOINT
 - Load balancer node
+- httpperf has about 24681 errors, but it is caused because my system cannot handle so much open files at same time.
+The average response is around 112.4 ms